 - 1. Adopt a resolution stating that the county will administer the program in compliance with state law and disburse state grant funds to eligible owners; - 2.
-Agree to establish a program of inspection and maintenance for all new or replacement private sewage systems constructed in the county after the date on which the county adopts the program (the maintenance program must include inspection or pumping of each system at least once every three years);
+Agree to establish a program of inspection and maintenance for all new or replacement private sewage systems constructed in the county after the date on which the county adopts the program.